marklit/gis-etl/East-Asia-Building-Footprints.md

 If you run into memory pressures or stability issues, consider running the single-threaded version that relies more on Python libraries than DuckDB.

 The following can be run after the above and will only work on files that haven't been converted into Parquet successfully.
+It also includes a per-record progress bar with an estimated time remaining.

 ```bash
 $ python ~/gis-etl/east_asia.py main --run-via-python